 9 – Cuscuta (Dodder)

 This is another parasitic plant.
-It actually must sprout near soil, and within 10 days of sprouting, it attaches itself to a host tree.
-If it doesn’t attach within the 10 days, it will die.
+It actually sprouts near the soil, and within 10 days of sprouting, it attaches itself to a host tree.
+If it doesn’t attach within 10 days, it will die.

 It has long yellow leaves that are thin, and these leaves wind their way around a tree and can reach the canopy of the tree.
 When a tree is infected, it appears to be covered in yellow.